ImageMagick/Usage-Markdown/quantize/index.md

 In other words, this color map is more like a "556 colormap", and is best achieved using a [Ordered Dither using Uniform Color Levels](#od_posterize) using a 'threshold' dithermap.
 Specifically the operation "`-ordered-dither threshold,32,32,64`".
-16 bit colormaps are however rarely seen as images using colormaps typically need a 8 bit color table.
+16 bit colormaps are, however, rarely seen as images using colormaps typically need an 8-bit color table.
-As such I won't mention it further.
+As such, I won't mention it further.

 ### Gamma Corrected Uniform Colormaps {#gamma_colormap}

 At this time IM does not do gamma corrected color maps directly.

-Instead what you should do is convert your image (assuming you have Q16 or better compile time [quality](../basics/#quality) version of IM), from the sRGB or whatever gamma level the image has to a linear RGB model, before doing your dithering.
+Instead, what you should do is convert your image (assuming you have Q16 or better compile time [quality](../basics/#quality) version of IM), to a linear RGB model, before doing your dithering.

-This also goes for many other image processing operations, such as resize, bluring, etc.
+This also goes for many other image processing operations, such as resize, blurring, etc.

 See [Resizing with Gamma Correction](../resize/#resize_gamma) for an example.

 ### Posterize, Recolor using a Uniform Color Map {#posterize}

-The operators original purpose (using an argument of '2') is to re-color images using just 8 basic colors, as if the image was generated using a simple and cheap poster printing method using just the basic colors.
+The operator's original purpose (using an argument of '2') is to re-color images using just 8 basic colors, as if the image was generated by a simple and cheap poster printing method using just the basic colors.
 Thus the operator gets its name.

-The "`-posterize`" operator is actual fact is a special color reduction operator that generates a color map based on the the number of color 'levels' given, for each color channels in the image, dithering the image using an error correction dither.
+The "`-posterize`" operator is, in actual fact, a special color reduction method that generates a color map based on the the number of color 'levels' given, for each color channel in the image, dithering the image using an error correction dither.

 ~~~
 convert netscape: -scale 50%  +dither  -posterize 2   posterize_2_ns.gif